 The GivingTuesday Data Commons works with partners across sectors and borders to understand the drivers and impacts of generosity, explore giving behaviors and patterns, and use data to inspire more giving around the world.
 Through our data work, we identify + share innovative practices that can help grow generosity.
-With over 60 contributing partners and 40 global data labs, the initiative is the largest philanthropic data collaboration ever built.
+With hundreds of contributing partners and 50 global data labs, the initiative is the largest philanthropic data collaboration ever built.

-We’ve built a global generosity platform that will allow us to grow individual giving and motivate new givers by:
+We’ve built a global generosity platform that will allow us to grow all types of giving and motivate new givers by:

 Head to the GivingLab to find a collection of research, including some of our own, on giving and generosity.

 To get involved, email email@example.com.

 For press inquiries, email firstname.lastname@example.org.Learn more about active projects and access the platform.

 The GivingTuesday Data Commons’ latest report offers a lookback into worldwide generosity in 2021.
 In this new report we not only draw on a broad range of data sources to provide a unique window on the state of giving in 2021, but – equally importantly – we lay the foundation for a rethinking of how the social sector understands – and cultivates – generosity.

 The project began when we asked US-based giving platforms to share their online donation results for the day of GivingTuesday so we could try to understand how much money was being donated on the day itself.
 After gathering data on GivingTuesday donations from payment processors, giving platforms, the government (990 data, workplace giving), social media, and nonprofits, it became apparent that with the quantity and diversity of data available, that we could learn much more about giving—the drivers behind it, the behaviors around it, and what might inspire more of it—not just on GivingTuesday, but year round.

 The GivingTuesday team created a home for multiple organizations, data scientists, and academics to analyze this data, and build data-informed tools to benefit the broader social sector.